-Recent peer-reviewed research carried out at Liverpool University highlighted a surprising relationship between feeding sugar beet and the likelihood of a horse suffering from large colon torsion (twisted gut).
+Peer-reviewed research carried out at Liverpool University (Joanna Mary Suthers: September 2012) highlighted a surprising relationship between feeding sugar beet and the likelihood of a horse suffering from large colon torsion (twisted gut).

 The research, which caused concern among some H&H readers, revealed a statistically significantly increased risk of large colon torsion associated with feeding all types of sugar beet products — both molassed and unmolassed — and preparations.